Larkify/nova-docs/docs/image.md

 # Image Commands

-{% hint style="info" %}
+!!! info
     These are pretty standard commands, and aren't a core feature of Nova.
 So don't expect anything fabulous like Dank Memer's image commands.
-{% endhint %}

 | Command | Example | Usage |
 | :--- | :--- | :--- |